XP-NETWORK/documentation/docs/Multibridge2.0/transaction_fees.md

 :dollar: ***_Supported Cryptocurrencies_***

-XP.network Exchange Rate Oracles support all the native coins of the bridged networks:
+XP.NETWORK Exchange Rate Oracles support all the native coins of the bridged networks:

 | Coin | Blockchain |
 |:-:|:-:|